How to create a change request workflow in InvGate

 Screenshot of the workflow templates menu in InvGate Service Management with change request selected.

-There’s a simple way to set up a Change Management workflow: just select the change request workflow template and customize it to your needs (you can download the workflow template preview from here).
+There’s a simple way to set up a Change request workflow using InvGate Service Management:: just select the change request workflow template and customize it to your needs.

 1. Log in with an admin role, then go to: Settings > Requests > Workflows.